Inedo/inedo-docs/Content/installation/windows/manual-installation.md

 ---

-:::(Error) (💀 Manual Installations are Not Supported 💀) This documentation serves only as a reference to how our products our configured on Windows. and may help you troubleshoot problems that you couldn't fix by reinstalling with InedoHub.
+:::(Error) (💀 Manual Installations are Not Supported 💀) This documentation serves only as a reference to how our products our configured on Windows and may help you troubleshoot problems that you couldn't fix by reinstalling with InedoHub.

 Please do not attempt to install our products manually.
 :::

-This documentation is based the installation script run by the Inedo Hub when installing ProGet 2025.
-For earlier versions (i.e. ProGet 2024, BuildMaster 2024, and Otter 2024), see [manual-installation (github.com)](https://github.com/Inedo/inedo-docs/blob/c93d4de19b15f9dc8bad878e81d014ff8a71be32/Content/installation/manual-installation/%23.md).
+This documentation is based the installation script run by the Inedo Hub when installing ProGet 2025 and BuildMaster 2025.
+For earlier versions (i.e. ProGet 2024, BuildMaster 2024, and Otter 2024), see the [old version of this article (github.com)](https://github.com/Inedo/inedo-docs/blob/c93d4de19b15f9dc8bad878e81d014ff8a71be32/Content/installation/manual-installation/%23.md).

-## Extract Installation Package
+## 1. Extract Installation Package

 The installation package can be downloaded from our [Products Release Feed](https://proget.inedo.com/feeds/Products).